 Hear me out.
 Yes, it’s a cardboard play house.
 For $29.
 But the fact that kids can draw on it for hours, days, weeks, and then keep themselves busy for many more hours of imaginative play–and then you can recycle it when you’re sick of looking at it?
 PRICELESS.
 (This would also be a super cute activity for a kid’s birthday party–everyone can help “decorate” the birthday kid’s new house!)
 Could easily be moved into the yard for outdoor use if things get extra messy or you need something to keep them entertained in the fresh air!

 Baby Balance Bike:

-We got this for June on her 1st birthday and she is starting to love riding it more and more!
+We got this for June on her 1st birthday (perfect size for a 1 year old toddler girl or boy) and she is starting to love riding it more and more!
 Great for motor development and a great way to get all their energy out!

-So many friends recommend these to me–I got one for June for our upcoming plane ride.
+So many friends recommend these to me.
 A great little gift for any kid who loves to draw or color–parents will love that it’s mess-free!

 LCD Writing Tablet:

 My friends with slightly older kids (think age 2 all the way through 6+) LOVE these tablets for their kids.
 They’re super affordable and keep them busy for hours!